Trying to catch a disabled youth from falling when startled by a police car siren

 The Plaintiff’s Facebook activities

-In her assessment of future economic loss, Her Honour considered that, given the surveillance shown in Court, as well as the Plaintiff’s Facebook activities, the Plaintiff could work in an administrative type role, but accepted she had sustained some reduction in her income capacity.
+In her assessment of future economic loss, Her Honour considered that, given the surveillance evidence shown in Court, as well as the Plaintiff’s Facebook activities, the Plaintiff could work in an administrative type role, but accepted she had sustained some reduction in her income capacity.

 She considered that this loss was not able to be accurately quantified and therefore, was best accommodated by the award of a global sum.